okfn/opendefinition/source/open-definition-2.1-dev.markdown

 ### 1.3 Open Format

-The **work** *must* be machine-readable and provided in an open format.
+The **work** *must* be provided in an open format.
 An open format is one which places no restrictions, monetary or otherwise, upon its use and can be fully processed with at least one free/libre/open-source software tool.
-Data *should* be provided in bulk where possible.
+Data *must* be machine-readable and should be provided in bulk where possibl.

 ## 2. Open Licenses